JackyWeng526/RTEM_Hackathon_idea/README.md

 We intend to investigate the interactions between chiller plants and AHUs and further discuss the optimal strategy for balancing indoor human comfort and energy conservation of HVAC system.

+We have a hotel building and get some observations of its HVAC systems for lobby space.
+(RTEM only supports some metadata with a few relationships between spaces and devices.)

 At first, we can take a look at datasets of HVAC systems.

 ### Chiller water system